Call for speakers

 New to public speaking?

-We love welcoming first-time speakers, and Camy — our organisation director — is especially passionate about using this platform to amplify diverse and quieter voices.
+We are well-known for welcoming first-time speakers, and Camy, our organisation director is especially passionate about using this platform to amplify diverse and quieter voices.
 If you’ve never spoken in public or to a large audience before, this is a great place to start.
 What matters most to us are your ideas, your story, and what inspired them.

 We lead by example when it comes to creating an inclusive event.
 That means showcasing role models across genders, ethnicities, races, abilities, and backgrounds.
 Our speakers are seen as leaders in the community, and we recognise the impact they have through their stories and work.